 In terms of higher education, the Dallas area includes 37 colleges and universities, including Southern Methodist University and the University of Dallas.
 While Austin has fewer colleges within its metro area (just 15), the Lone Star Capital has more of a “college town” reputation than Dallas largely because the University of Texas has its flagship campus in Austin.

 WINNER: Both areas are excellent educational centers, but Austin’s status as the home of UT academics (and UT football) gives it a slight edge.

+When it comes to transportation, Austin versus Dallas are in similar places.
 Both Austin and Dallas are largely car-centric cities, with the bulk of commuters using personal vehicles to travel from place to place.
 However, these cities also include mass-transit options which are becoming more widely-used as populations continue to swell.